 Regulations, health, safety, environment

-A safe and controlled technology
+safe, controlled technology

 Regulatory manufacturing constraints